su3-hokkaido/sample-laravel-sail/README.md

 # 1: Overview

-This is a sample project with Laravel Sail
+This is a sample project with Laravel Sail created by @su3-hokkaido

 # 2: General Setup Guide